Seatis/my-teaching-materials/project/hardware/hw-fzs-Todo/README.md

 4 - [ ] Do something
 5 - [ ] Feed the Monkey - 2
 ```
-The state of the todos should be stored in the storage file.
-(CSV is recommended)

 #### Check task error handling
 1:
  - When the application is ran by executing `-c`